Welcome to today's edition of the Rush 24-7 podcast.

 And when I told you that what this is really all about is the Democrats wanting and needing some new victims, I was right.

-And when I said this was all about politicians, particularly Democrats Wanting new voters, I was right.
+And when I said this was all about politicians, particularly Democrats, wanting new voters, I was right.

-But I was not a hundred percent right.
+But I was not 100% right.

-What this bill is, this is not an immigration bill.
+To sum this up, very simply, what this bill is, this is not an immigration bill.

 What is being done here is being done under the guise of immigration reform.

-What this is is a huge attempt by certain politicians, mostly moderate and liberal Democrats and moderate Republicans, to expand the federal government,
+What this is, is a huge attempt by certain politicians, mostly moderate and liberal Democrats and moderate Republicans, to expand the federal government,

-It is also designed to provide a free flow of cheap labor uh for businesses that want to access it.
+It is also designed to provide a free flow of cheap labor for businesses that want to access it.

 It really is no more complicated than that.

-I mean, that's that's what this is.
+I mean, that's what this is.

 You cannot read this bill and conclude anything else.